MailTape/MailTape-v1/_posts/2017-10-08-maud-geffray.md

 track6_color: bliss
 track2_link: 'https://mailtapetracks.s3.amazonaws.com/281/track2.mp3'
 writer: Louise
+description: >-
+  Today's MailTape is a rollercoaster of emotions and feelings melted in electronic sounds.
+I hope you are ready for the ride!
 ---
 <p id="introduction">This morning, the amazing producer [Maud Geffray](https://www.facebook.com/maudgeffray75/) has join us.
 Her solo album POLAAR is a gem of cold electronic music with many layers to dig into.
 Today's MailTape is a rollercoaster of emotions and feelings melted in eletronic sounds.
 I hope you are ready for the ride!
 I'm really proud of this episode, so let me know your thoughts on this.</p>